nyodeco/pind/rpcclient/README.md

 ## Major Features

-* Supports Websockets (btcd/btcwallet) and HTTP POST mode (bitcoin core)
+* Supports Websockets (pind/btcwallet) and HTTP POST mode (bitcoin core)
-* Provides callback and registration functions for btcd/btcwallet notifications
+* Provides callback and registration functions for pind/btcwallet notifications
-* Supports btcd extensions
+* Supports pind extensions
 * Translates to and from higher-level and easier to use Go types
 * Offers a synchronous (blocking) and asynchronous API
 * When running in Websockets mode (the default):